dan2105/FFAnalysis/docs/Tutorial.md

 Explain the ML inputs...

-Show how to add the functions...
+Exercise... define variables to create inputs.

-Show Michal model.
+Show Michal model and explain simple ONNX inference via config.

 Show alternative way of doing this directly in the code.